allensctong/allensctong.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shuaicheng (Allen) Tong.
-I am a rising junior at University of California, Los Angeles (UCLA) majoring in [Mathematics of Computation](https://ww3.math.ucla.edu/) and minoring in [Statistics](http://statistics.ucla.edu/).
+I am a junior at University of California, Los Angeles (UCLA) majoring in [Mathematics of Computation](https://ww3.math.ucla.edu/) and minoring in [Statistics](http://statistics.ucla.edu/).
 I am interested in machine learning and optimization, as well as their applications in recommender systems and supply chain optimization.
 I am passionate about building faster algorithms and more interpretable models using rigorous mathematical techniques.